brege/oshea-plugins/README.md

 * **`advanced-card-red/`**: An example business card plugin featuring a vibrant red theme and dynamic QR code generation.
 * **`d3-histogram-slide/`**: A plugin for generating presentation-style slides that embed interactive D3.js histograms and render LaTeX math equations.
 * **`hierarchy-table/`**: A plugin for displaying hierarchical data in a formatted table, useful for organizational charts or nested data structures.
+* **`restaurant-menu/`**: An advanced plugin for generating elegant, print-ready restaurant menus from Markdown, featuring custom HTML handling and grayscale logo integration.

 ## How to Use These Plugins with `md-to-pdf`